 PERSONAL – habits that keep me healthy and happy so that I can function at my best

 PEOPLE – activities that promote relationship with the people I love

-PASSION - activities and experiences which refresh me and enable me to enjoy life
+PASSION – creative, soulful activities and experiences which refresh me, bring me joy and enable me to connect spiritually

 PURPOSE – tasks that enable me to fulfill my purpose in life (wife, mom, encourager, etc.)